0.0 Bachelorarbeit - Gesamtübersicht

 To test the hypothesis of supramodal prefrontal control over auditory processing, a comprehensive set of 36 target ROIs and 2 primary seed regions (plus one control seed) per hemisphere was defined.
 All regions were identified utilizing the multimodal cortical parcellation (HCP-MMP1.0) by Glasser et al. (2016) - Nature.
 This atlas provides superior neuroanatomical precision by integrating structural, functional, and connectivity data.

 The selected ROIs are categorized into functional networks reflecting the auditory dual-stream architecture and their respective prefrontal controllers.
-The large sample size (N=812) provides sufficient statistical power to detect moderate connectivity effects across all ROI pairs after multiple comparison correction
+The large sample size (N=812) provides sufficient statistical power to detect moderate connectivity effects across all ROI pairs after multiple comparison correction.
+Core acoustic regions (A1, MBelt, LBelt, area 52) were intentionally excluded from the ROI set to prevent multicollinearity in the partial correlation matrix and to focus the analysis on the hierarchical level at which the divergence into ‘what’ and ‘where’ streams first occurs (PBelt, A4, A5).
+In general, ROI selection relies on the previous literature established in Section 2.

 3.2.1 The HCP-MMP1 Atlas